The Martial Compendium 5E

 7 You suddenly enlarge.
 Your size grows by one category.
 Your Strength and Maximum Strength are increased by 2.

 8 Opaque hexagons float manifest you.
 You and allies within 10 feet gain a +1 to AC.
-During the Rage, you can cast the Shield spell by expanding a superiority die.
+During the Rage, you can cast the Shield spell by spending one Stamina.

 9 Your hands and weapons ignite in flame.
 Your Rage damage bonus is doubled and added as Fire damage.
 You shed bright light within 20 feet and dim light for an additional 20 feet.
 You have resistance to Fire damage.